 - Help write a letterbox letter.
 Most people find the first one particularly difficult.

-- Help you to write a letter for your child for when they are older explaining what happened and how you feel about it.
+- Help you to write a letter for your child or relative for when they are older explaining your story, what happened and how you feel about it.

-- Let you know how other parents like yourself feel.
-We run friendly support groups in some areas.
+- Let you know how other parents like yourself feel and that you are not alone.

 - Meet with you in a convenient place and discuss what is most helpful to you.
 What you say is confidential.

 - We also run friendly in-person support groups in some areas and online support groups (we also have a First Family Facebook Group with over 150 members you can join).